NOTE: Full list of films that will be mentioned is located at the bottom of this letter.

 This, by the way, led to a further in-person conversation something like: “So are you saying you want there to be more women villains?
 More female characters that are awful and nasty?!”

 And I shouted YES, YES, ABSOLUTELY YES because that’s the point, isn’t it, that women can be as nasty as men, and in as much variety as men can be nasty?
 That there are dozens and dozens of types and tropes of male villains… but maybe a handful of commonly seen tropes for female villains, and isn’t that shitty?
-Isn’t that a weird distortion of what is relentlessly true in real life, that women and men come in all shapes and sizes and are equally capable of so many things, including mass varieties of atrocity?
-If some little six-year-old girl is scheming for world domination and she looks (instead of towards history) towards Hollywood for potential role models—well, why should she be afforded such a peculiar paucity of choices?
+Isn’t that a weird distortion of what is relentlessly true in real life, that women and men come in all shapes and sizes and are equally capable of so many things, including abuse and cruelty and mass varieties of atrocity?

 I mean, look at the two Addams Family movies.
 (The ones with Raul Julia, I mean.)